xSardine/AMQ-Stuff/songCountGuessRate/README.md

 mshift's S/A script that me, Minigamer42 and Husa modified to keep only the songCounter part.
-The S/A script itself is not allowed to be used/shared.
+The S/A script itself is officially not allowed to be used/shared.
 (That doesn't mean you'll get banned for using it as long as you stay in S/A rooms with it)

 It will display the number of time a song have appeared and your guess rate on it in the song info box.